CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Stream-Compaction/README.md

 ## 2. GPU Versions

 For GPU versions, we implemented three different versions which are mentioned above.
-The implementation details for each of them is below:
+The brief implementation details for each of them is below:

 ### 2 a) Naive Implementation